 Program Details for Pre-dentistry, Pre-medical, and Pre-veterinary Science

-If you choose to major in something other than Biology or Chemistry, you should take courses in:
+If you choose to major in something other than Biology or Biochemistry, you should take courses in:

-- For Pre-dentistry — Biology and Chemistry (specifically, Advanced Anatomy and Physiology, Organic Chemistry, Zoology, and Microbiology).
+- For Pre-dentistry — Biology and Chemistry (specifically, Advanced Anatomy and Physiology, Organic Chemistry, and Microbiology).

-- For Pre-medical — Biology and Chemistry (specifically, Anatomy and Physiology and Organic Chemistry).
-Some of our students will double major in chemistry and biology to enhance their knowledge and their résumés.
+- For Pre-medical — Biology and Chemistry (specifically, Genetics, Physiology, Microbiology, and Biochemistry).
+Some of our students will double major in biochemistry and biology to enhance their knowledge and their résumés.
 This is not required to get into medical school, and you can fulfill your medical school prerequisite courses without double majoring.

-- For Pre-veterinary Science — Biology and Chemistry (specifically, Advanced Anatomy and Physiology, Organic Chemistry, Zoology, Microbiology, and Animal Science).
+- For Pre-veterinary Science — Biology and Chemistry (specifically, Advanced Anatomy and Physiology, Biochemistry, and Microbiology).
 The Association of American Veterinary Medical Colleges website is a helpful resource for students interested in veterinary medicine.

 It is recommended that students consult with their adviser during their first year on campus to make sure they get started on the right track with the necessary classes and labs.
 Adequate undergraduate preparation affords the student a significant advantage when applying to graduate schools.
 Your résumé will be stronger and you will be more successful while taking your Dental Admissions Tests (DAT), Medical College Aptitude Tests (MCAT), Graduate Record Examination (GRE), or the Biology Graduate Record Examination (Bio-GRE).

 No matter what, you can be confident in the fact that when you choose Saint Mary's, you'll find faculty members who are committed helping you fulfill your career goals and aspirations.

 High School Preparation